 - The Commission determines that a complaint does not contain allegations of objectively verifiable evidence from which a reasonable inference could be drawn that a judge committed misconduct or is incapacitated but a letter of caution is appropriate.
 NRS 1.4657(2). - After authorizing an investigation, the Commission reviews the report and determines that there is not a reasonable probability that the evidence available for introduction at a formal hearing could clearly and convincingly establish grounds for disciplinary action against a judge but a letter of caution should be issued.
-NRS 1.4667(2).

-After initially finding sufficient evidence and requiring a judge to answer a complaint, the Commission determines that there is not a reasonable probability that the evidence available for introduction at a formal hearing could clearly and convincingly establish grounds for disciplinary action against a judge but a letter of caution should be issued.
+NRS 1.4667(2). - After initially finding sufficient evidence and requiring a judge to answer a complaint, the Commission determines that there is not a reasonable probability that the evidence available for introduction at a formal hearing could clearly and convincingly establish grounds for disciplinary action against a judge but a letter of caution should be issued.
 NRS 1.467(2).

 See also Commission Procedural Rules 12 and 13.
 Pursuant to NRS 1.4657(2), a letter of caution is not a form of discipline.
 Nevertheless, when a letter of caution is issued, it can be considered by the Commission when deciding the appropriate action to take on a subsequent complaint unless the letter of caution is not relevant to the misconduct alleged in the subsequent complaint.
 A cautionary letter is not available for misconduct involving several described forms of serious misconduct.
 NRS 1.467(4).
-The Commission issued 17 letters of caution during FY 2018.
+The Commission issued letters of caution in 14 cases during FY 2020.

-- The Commission issued a cautionary letter to a district court judge regarding due diligence. - The Commission issued a cautionary letter to a district court judge regarding compliance with the law. - The Commission issued a cautionary letter to a district court judge regarding timeliness of rulings. - The Commission issued a cautionary letter to a district court judge regarding due diligence. - The Commission issued a cautionary letter to a justice court judge regarding maintaining proper decorum in the court room and demeanor toward litigants. - The Commission issued a cautionary letter to a district court judge regarding timeliness of rulings. - The Commission issued a cautionary letter to a district court judge regarding maintaining proper decorum in the court room. - The Commission issued a cautionary letter to a district court judge regarding timeliness of rulings.
+- The Commission issued a cautionary letter to a district court judge regarding compliance with the law. - The Commission issued a cautionary letter to a justice court judge regarding compliance with the law and maintaining the appearance of impartiality. - The Commission issued a cautionary letter to a district court judge regarding compliance with the law. - The Commission issued a cautionary letter to a justice court judge regarding maintaining the appearance of impartiality.

-- The Commission issued a cautionary letter to a district court judge regarding maintaining the appearance of impartiality. - The Commission issued a cautionary letter to a district court judge regarding maintaining the appearance of impartiality. - The Commission issued a cautionary letter to a justice court judge regarding compliance with the law. - The Commission issued a cautionary letter to a justice court judge regarding compliance with the law. - The Commission issued a cautionary letter to a district court judge regarding maintaining the appearance of impartiality. - The Commission issued a cautionary letter to a district court judge regarding maintaining proper decorum in and out of the court room. - The Commission issued a cautionary letter to a justice court judge regarding timeliness of rulings. - The Commission issued a cautionary letter to a district court judge regarding maintaining the appearance of impartiality. - The Commission issued a cautionary letter to a district court judge regarding avoiding abuse of the prestige of judicial office.
+- The Commission issued a cautionary letter to a justice court judge regarding maintaining the appearance of impartiality. - The Commission issued a cautionary letter to a justice court judge regarding maintaining the appearance of impartiality. - The Commission issued a cautionary letter to a municipal court judge regarding compliance with the law, maintaining the appearance of impartiality, and maintaining proper demeanor toward litigants. - The Commission issued a cautionary letter to a district court judge regarding compliance with the law and timeliness of rulings. - The Commission issued a cautionary letter to a district court judge regarding maintaining proper decorum in and out of the courtroom and maintaining the appearance of impartiality. - The Commission issued a cautionary letter to a district court judge regarding timeliness of rulings. - The Commission issued a cautionary letter to a district court judge regarding compliance with the law and maintaining the appearance of impartiality. - The Commission issued a cautionary letter to a district court judge regarding compliance with the law and due diligence. - The Commission issued a cautionary letter to a justice court judge regarding compliance with the law. - The Commission issued a cautionary letter to a district court judge regarding compliance with the law and maintaining the appearance of impartiality.